merodiro/settings/README.md

 ```

 ### Get value from settings
-It caches settings automatically
+returns its value if it exists or the second parameter if it doesn't exist
-and it returns its value if it exists or the second parameter if it doesn't exist
+and caches settings automatically

 ```php
 $name = Settings::get('site-name');